miare-ir/api-doc/slate/source/index.html.md

 trip_id | string | The ID of the trip to cancel

 <aside class="success">
-You can find ID of your trip in the response body of [Create Trip](/#create-a-trip) request
+You can find ID of your trip in the response body of <a href="/#create-trip">Create Trip</a> request
 </aside>

 <aside class="warning">